Writing

 A lot of AI ideation still feels like someone opened a confetti cannon in a strategy meeting.
 More concepts.
 More feature names.
 More cheerful little suggestions that sound plausible until they touch the product.

-That is not the version of AI-native design I care about.
 I do not need a model to give me twenty ideas for improving onboarding if none of them know the user's goal, the current failure pattern, the product's constraints, the behavioral load of the workflow, or the trust problem hiding underneath the interface.

 The old ideation workshop had a memory problem